tensorforce/tensorforce/UPDATE_NOTES.md

 we are continuously implementing small updates and bug fixes, which will not be tracked here in detail but through github issues.

+11th November 2017

+- BREAKING: We removed the Configuration object.
+Most users feel named arguments are far more comfortable to handle.
+Agents are now created specifying all non-default paremeters explicitly, see quickstart examples.
+- Agents are now specified as part of the configuration via a 'type', e.g. "type" : "dqn_agent"

+8th November 2017

+- Layers/networks/etc now take an additional argument `update` in `tf_apply`, a boolean tensor indicating whether the call happens during an update.

+7th November 2017

+- New saver/summary/distributed config interface via entries `saver_spec`, `summary_spec`, `distributed_spec`.
+- The first two require at least a `directory` value.
+- Automatically periodically saves model/summaries with `seconds` in respective `_spec` set.

 22nd October 2017

 - BREAKING: We released a complete redesign including our new optimization module.
 Optimizers